weavebuild/weave/README.md

 - MEV-Protection: PoS validators and LP/LS
 - Ritual: formally-verified smart-contract language for writing asynchronous contracts (EVM compliant)
 - $HAWK: stablecoin usage in dual-token synergy with $TOMA
-- V8 Engine: allowance to percept up to 8 tx-threads
+- Hashnet Engine: allowance to percept up to 8 tx-threads
-- 80k TPS with V8
+- 80k TPS with Hashnet
-- 20k TPS without V8
+- 20k TPS without Hashnet

+> Note: Hashnet engine is still a canary draft.
+We are working to get a stable build of Hashnet on the thunderbird testnet.

 ## Links: